CHECKLINK AI

 QR Code Link Checker

-Extract QR destinations locally before scanning.
+Extract QR destinations locally.

 Redirect Chain Checker